deepak1928/Online-Voting-System/README.md

-# Online-Voting-System
+# Online-Voting-System(Blockchain)
 Online voting system -100% secure system

-# concept
+# Idea
 Creating a Decentralised voting network which can be used for online voting and here vote given to here can't be changed or tamper in any way.A 100% secure voting system created for conducting totally unbiased voting.

 # concept Used
 1.Mining of data      2.proof(to maintain record so repeated vote should not be given)  3.Maintaining consensus protocol